top of page

 More>>

-We recommend the use of an Intra-Uterine device (IUD) for most women, as it is a “set and forget” contraception, has a low incidence of problems and is highly effective.
+We recommend the use of an Intrauterine device (IUD) for most clients, as it is a “set and forget” contraception, has a low incidence of problems, and is highly effective as a contraceptive.

-In Australia, the hormonal IUD is subsidised by the government as a treatment for troublesome menstruation and contraception.
+In Australia, the device cost of the hormonal IUDs is subsidised by the government for Medicare Card holders for contraception and menstrual control.

-Non-hormonal IUDs are not subsidised but are still cost-effective, as they provide long-lasting birth control for 5 or 10 years.
+Non-hormonal IUDs are not subsidised by the government but are still cost-effective, as they provide long-lasting birth control for 5 or 10 years depending on the size used.

 Dr Karen Osborne talks about the Mirena Hormonal IUD and its benefits - particularly for those with heavy periods